makandra/spreewald/README.md

 ## Supported versions

-Spreewald is currently tested against Ruby 2.4.5 with Rails 4 and Capybara 2 and Ruby 2.6.6 with Rails 6 and Capybara 3.
+Spreewald is currently tested against and Ruby 2.6.6 with Rails 6 and Capybara 3.

 ## Usage